meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

 ![](2023-04-30-00-34-41.png)

 The criss-cross of green wires at the top of the diagram unscrambles the orders of the bits for each character (byte), which is the decoding mechanism.
-The blue box is the TTY which shows the characters, which happen be our flag.
+The blue box is the TTY which shows the characters, which happens to be our flag.

 __flag__: `UMDCTF{w3lc0me_t0_l0g1s1m_yeet}`